-A growing number of businesses want to improve their environmental stewardship.
-One such corporate campus is the General Motors Technical Center in Warren, Michigan.
-With more than 700 acres, the campus has a variety of habitat types including a forest perimeter, designated "no-mow" grasslands, and several man-made ponds.
-NestWatch has been included in a larger effort between GM and the Wildlife Habitat Council (WHC) to help conserve habitat and promote the biological diversity of plants, pollinators, and birds on the expansive campus.
+campus is the General Motors (GM) Technical Center campus has a variety of habitat types including a forest perimeter, designated "no-mow" grasslands, and several man-made ponds.
+NestWatch has been included in a larger effort between GM and the Wildlife Habitat Council (WHC) to help conserve habitat and promote the biological diversity of plants, pollinators, of a team that has, just in our third year, monitored and birds on the expansive campus.